experiencenano/DeedzCoin/README.md

 To use the DeedzCoin smart contract, follow these steps:

+1. **Deployment**:
-1. Deploy the smart contract to an Ethereum network of your choice (e.g., mainnet, testnet, or a local development network).
+   - Deploy the smart contract to an Ethereum network of your choice, such as mainnet, testnet, or a local development network.

+2. **Interaction**:
-2. Interact with the deployed contract using an Ethereum wallet or DApp browser.
+   - Interact with the deployed contract using an Ethereum wallet or DApp browser.

+3. **Functions**:
-3. Use the following functions to interact with the DeedzCoin tokens:
+   Use the following functions to interact with the DeedzCoin tokens:

+   - **Transfer Function** (`transfer`):
-   - `transfer`: Transfer DeedzCoin tokens to another address.
+     - Transfer DeedzCoin tokens to another address.

+   - **Token Locking by Supplier** (`transferWithLock`):
-   - `transferWithLock`: Transfer and lock a specified amount of tokens for a specified reason and duration.
+     - Transfer and lock a specified amount of tokens for a specified reason and duration.
+     - This function is exclusively available to the supplier.

+   - **Token Locking by Supplier with Actual Time** (`transferWithLockActualTime`):
-   - `transferWithLockActualTime`: Transfer and lock a specified amount of tokens until a specific timestamp.
+     - Transfer and lock a specified amount of tokens until a specific timestamp.
+     - Only the supplier can utilize this function.

+   - **Locking Enhancements by Supplier**:
+     - Extend the lock duration for a specific reason and time.
+     - Increase the number of tokens locked for a specific reason.
+     - Both of these functions are restricted to the supplier.

+   - **Unlock Function** (`unlock`):
+     - Claim unlockable tokens that have passed their lock validity period.
+     - Only the supplier can perform this action.

+   - **Get Unlockable Tokens Function** (`getUnlockableTokens`):
+     - Query the total number of unlockable tokens a user has.

+4. **Event Monitoring**:
-4. Monitor events emitted by the contract to track token transfers and locking events.
+   - Monitor events emitted by the contract to track token transfers and locking events.

 ## Development